simonw/til/github-actions/job-summaries.md

 ```
 I decided to try this out in my [simonw/pypi-datasette-packages](https://github.com/simonw/pypi-datasette-packages/) repo, which runs a daily Git scraper that records a copy of the PyPI JSON for packages within the Datasette ecosystem.

-I ended up missing it with the Git commit code, so the step [now looks like this](https://github.com/simonw/pypi-datasette-packages/blob/54d43180a97d30011149d1e7ae3aaafed2ad7818/.github/workflows/fetch.yml#L20-L32):
+I ended up mixing it with the Git commit code, so the step [now looks like this](https://github.com/simonw/pypi-datasette-packages/blob/54d43180a97d30011149d1e7ae3aaafed2ad7818/.github/workflows/fetch.yml#L20-L32):

 ```yaml
     - name: Commit and push